darrenjw/fps-course/README.md

 Materials for registered participants of the course "Category theory for pure functional programming in Scala".
 The course notes are not publicly available.

+I occasionally run this course as in-house training for Scala developer teams (ideally northern England/southern Scotland).
+[Email me](mailto:darrenjwilkinson@btinternet.com) if you are interested in this.

 * [Course outline](Outline.md)
 * [Fragments](fragments/) - code blocks extracted from the course notes
 * [sbt project template](app-template/) - SBT project template including a dependencies on all of the libraries used in the course, to be copied and edited to create new projects.
 But if you have an internet connection, just doing `sbt new darrenjw/fps.g8` is easier and better.